 - Wandered around the beautiful Glenalough Upper Lake.

 - Enjoyed all our extra time at Huntington Castle (because we didn’t get to do everything on our plan) by wandering the grounds and snuggling up in a castle.
-A castle!
+Yes…a castle!

 We awoke to much sunnier skies on our second full day and they just added to the wonderful scenery around every corner.